 This keyword is used to specify the cap atoms in the adaptive-partitioning QM/MM dynamics simulations.
 This information is needed when treating groups that are molecular fragments instead of whole molecules.
 For AP simulations with fragmental groups, cap atoms have to be set on the fly when fragmental groups enter or leave the buffer zone.
-Each line of the list contains four parameters for one cap atom, and those parameters are given in the following order: the atom center for the MM host (M1) atom, the name of the atom type for the cap atom, and the scale factor $C{\rm HL}$ to determine the location for the cap atom.
+Each line of the list contains four parameters for one cap atom, and those parameters are given in the following order: the atom center for the MM host (M1) atom, the name of the atom type for the cap atom, the atom type for the cap atom, and the scale factor $C{\rm HL}$ to determine the location for the cap atom.
 An example is as follows: